craigbarratt/hass-pyscript-jupyter/README.md

 you define a multi-line function or statement with indenting, you will need to hit `Enter` one more time so there is an empty line indicating your code block is complete.

-* Jupyter generally assumes the kernel operates in a half-duplex manner - it sends a snippet of code to the kernel to be executed, and the result (if any) and output (if any) are then displayed.
-In pyscript, a trigger function runs asynchonously, so it can generate output some future time.
+* Jupyter console generally assumes the kernel operates in a half-duplex manner - it sends a snippet of code to the kernel to be executed, and the result (if any) and output (if any) are then displayed.
+In pyscript, a trigger function runs asynchonously, so it can generate output at some future time.
 In Jupyter notebook and lab, the right thing happens - whenever the output messages are generated, they appear below the last cell that was executed.
 Jupyter notebook displays the running list of message output.
 However, in Jupter console, it doesn't appear to check for any pending output from the kernel until you hit `Enter` to execute the next command.
 So the display of output in the console is delayed